Cadasta/cadasta-docs/en/04-records.md

 ### Tenure Type {#tenure-type}

-**Tenure type** refers to the type of ownership or right that a party may have with regards to a location.
-In the Cadasta Platform, you can define a party's tenure type in a variety of ways.
+**Tenure type** refers to the type of ownership or right that people may have to a location.
+In the Cadasta Platform, you can define tenure type in a variety of ways.

 * Carbon Rights
 * Concessionary Rights